 IMR teams are on the ground ensuring basic and urgent needs of the displaced Ukrainians are met.
 We are scaling up relief services including medical and dental care, psychosocial support, and education to increase health literacy.
 We need the help of volunteer doctors, nurses, medics, mental health professionals – any medical specialty will make a difference.

 Our volunteer teams are serving this vulnerable population by offering much-needed medical and dental care directly to the displaced Ukrainians at a 6,000-person accommodation center in Poland.
 IMR volunteers are working alongside other qualified volunteers and medical professionals to provide care to some of the most marginalized citizens.
 We are confident that we will be able to help more people than ever, but we need medical volunteers and financial assistance to help our mission be successful.

 The majority of the cases we are seeing are treatable.
 Team members are carrying donated medicines and medical supplies with them to Poland to help save lives.
 They are also providing educational information to both patients and the local healthcare community that will be invaluable to them long after we leave.

 Our doctors, nurses, PAs, dentists, social workers, EMTs, and other medical professionals are providing humanitarian outreach to the physical, mental, and emotional needs of these people.
 They are also giving them hope by being present and showing compassion.
 While each weeklong mission trip is too little time to treat all the sick, it is nevertheless ample time to plant the seeds of hope in their lives for a promising future.

-Beginning July 3, in addition to medical volunteers, we will be specifically seeking non-medical volunteers for mission trips to assist with the accommodation center’s operations.
+In addition to medical volunteers, we are specifically seeking non-medical volunteers for mission trips to Poland to assist with the accommodation center’s operations.
 These volunteers will be caring for Ukrainian children, including playing sports and games with them, helping at mealtimes, assisting with shelter organization, arranging activities for guests, welcoming new guests as they arrive, etc. Apply for these opportunities by choosing the links for Ukraine disaster relief non-medical trips.